Kyu Test Protocol

 While testing is not the main focus of our training at Seattle Aikikai, we take the testing process seriously.
 The procedures listed below are to help the test candidate gain a better understanding of what is expected of them.

-Seattle Aikikai follows the convention of The United States Aikido Federation (USAF) of six Kyu ranks (white belt) followed by eight Dan ranks (black belt).
+Seattle Aikikai follows the convention of six Kyu ranks (white belt) followed by eight Dan ranks (black belt).
 Unlike many competitive martial arts, testing for rank in aikido is not mandatory.
 Nevertheless, it is an effective way to gauge your skills and technical proficiency in the art, formalizing your training experience and progress.
 Seattle Aikikai holds tests quarterly for Kyu ranks (approx. at the solstice and equinox dates), and one test annually for Dan ranks.

 - Students who wish to be examined should consult with Sensei regarding preparation and timing.